louisnass/louisnass.github.io/FluidDynamics/README.md

 # Final Project for Fluids Dynamics
 Here we develop an immursed boundary inside an incompressible fluid.
 We numerically solve for the tensile and bending forces of the immursed boundary in the fluid.
 There is a folder of GIF's that display various types of IB examples.
+Here is my [report](https://github.com/louisnass/louisnass.github.io/blob/master/FluidDynamics/Biofluids_Project_final.pdf) done in collaboration with Sang Eun Lee.

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); gap: 20px;">
     <div>